• Skip to primary navigation

 Yes, use certified gluten free oats to make this recipe gluten free.

-If you try this Christmas Granola or any other ideas on my blog, leave a rating and let me know how it went in the comments below.
+If you try this crunchy granola recipe or any other recipe on my blog please leave a star rating and let me know how it went in the comments below.
 Thanks for visiting today!

 Recipe